West Highland Lochs & Castles Tour (Edinburgh RT)

 Highlights: ~ Kilchurn Castle ~ Inveraray ~ Doune Castle ~ Loch Awe ~ Rest and Be Thankful pass ~ Conservation village of Luss ~ Loch Lomond National Park.
 If you love old ruined castles, tales of old clan rivalries, west coast lochs, baronial mansions and brilliant mountain scenery then you'll find this tour difficult to beat.

-Then you arrive at the fantastic medieval stronghold of Doune castle.
-Built for Robert Stewart, the Duke of Albany, over 600 years ago the castle is still in great condition and you will have time for photos.
+Then you arrive at the impressive medieval stronghold of Doune Castle.
+Built for Robert Stewart, the Duke of Albany, over 600 years ago the castle is still in excellent condition and you will have time for photos.
 You might even have seen the castle before, it was made famous by the film 'Monty Python and The Holy Grail', with many scenes filmed here.
 More recently it was featured in Outlanders as the main castle.

 You then continue a little further on to Callander.
 After a short coffee stop you cross the Highland boundary fault line leaving the rolling farms for the wild mountains and forests of the Highlands.
 You will make a short stop at Loch Luibnaig before you continue over the Braes of Balquhidder, the final resting place of Highland outlaw Rob Roy MacGregor.
 Made famous by Sir Walter Scott, Rob Roy was a sort of Highland Robin Hood, he stole from the rich, but never quite got round to giving it to the poor.